qcr/benchbot_eval/README.md

         "name": <test_environment_name>,
         "numbers": [<test_environment_numbers>]
     },
-    "detections": [
+    "proposals": [
         {
-            "class": <object_class_name>,
-            "confidence": <object_class_confidence>,
+            "label_probs": [<object_class_probability_distribution>],
             "centroid": [<xc>, <yc>, <zc>],
             "extent": [<xe>, <ye>, <ze>]
         },
         ...
     ]
+    "class_list": [<classes_order>]
 }
 ```

-An algorithm attempting to solve a semantic scene understanding task only has to fill in the list of `"detections"`; everything else can be pre-populated using the appropriate [BenchBot API methods](https://github.com/RoboticVisionOrg/benchbot_api).
-All detections must be given as a dictionary with the following named fields:
+An algorithm attempting to solve a semantic scene understanding task only has to fill in the list of `"proposals"` and (optionally) the `"classes"` field; everything else can be pre-populated using the appropriate [BenchBot API methods](https://github.com/RoboticVisionOrg/benchbot_api).
-- `"class"`: a string which must match a class in the class list at the top of this page
-- `"confidence"`: a normalised value between 0 & 1 denoting the system's confidence that the selected class is correct
+All proposed objects for the final map must be given as a dictionary with the following named fields:
+- `"label_probs"`: a probability distribution for all classes as ordered in your `"class_list"` field.
-- `"centroid"`: centre of the detection's 3D bounding box
+- `"centroid"`: centre of the proposed object cuboid.
-- `"extent"`: the size dimension of the detection's 3D bounding box along each of the 3 axes (full size, **not** distance from centroid to bounding box edge)
+- `"extent"`: the size dimension of the proposed object cuboid along each of the 3 axes (full size, **not** distance from centroid to cuboid edge)

+**NOTE: any probability distributions with a total probability greater than 1 will be re-normalized.**

-**NOTE: the centroid and extent of the 3D bounding box must be in global coordinates (& metres)**
+**NOTE: the centroid and extent of the cuboid must be axis aligned in global coordinates (& metres)**

+The `"class_list"` field allows you to define the order that probabilities given in an object proposal's `"label_probs"` field.
+This can include fewer objects than in the list above and can include a `"background"` class.
+The format is a list of strings composed of classes in the class list given above.
+There is some support given for synonyms which you can find in `benchbot_eval/class_list.py`.

+**NOTE: any class names given that are not in the class list given (or are an appropriate synonym) will be ignored.**

 The `"task_details"` and `"environment_details"` fields define what task was being solved when the results file was produced, & what environment the agent was operating in.
 These values are defined in the BenchBot software stack when `benchbot_run` is executed to start a new task.
 For example: